Expedited Passport Services: How to Get Your U.S. Passport Fast

 Not Available Your application is in transit to a passport agency or experiencing a delay.

-**If your status remains “Not Available” for more than two weeks, check again later or try re-entering your details.
+**In the case that your status remains “Not Available” for more than two weeks, check again later or try re-entering your details.

 In Process Your application is under review at a passport agency.
 The duration depends on the selected service.